 You cannot tell who will champion you from a static contact list.
 The signal comes from observed change and stated pain, not from a job title.
 A few patterns to watch for:

-• A recent mandate.
+- A recent mandate.
 Funding, a reorg, a new product line, or a regional expansion creates pressure on specific people to deliver.
 Pressure makes champions.

 The skill is connecting a person to a reason to care now.
 A perfect-fit account with no one under pressure is a worse bet than an average-fit account with a motivated insider.
+If you want to go deeper on reading these triggers systematically, see how to find buying signals in an account.

 How to find a champion before you book a meeting